zalyoung/gitlab-handbook/content/job-families/finance/vice-president-of-tax.md

 ## Career Ladder

-The next step for the Vice President of Tax job family is not yet defined.
+The next step for the VP of Tax job family is not yet defined.

 ## Hiring Process